-Building for Us is an exhibition and catalog of The Urban Homesteading Assistance Board (UHAB) featuring the families and people who fought to turn vacant or neglected buildings into vibrant co-ops, as told through the photographs, newsletters, oral histories, and training manuals found in UHAB’s archive.
+Building for Us is an exhibition catalog of The Urban Homesteading Assistance Board (UHAB) featuring the families and people who fought to turn vacant or neglected buildings into vibrant co-ops, as told through the photographs, newsletters, oral histories, and training manuals found in UHAB’s archive.
+The exhibition was held at Interference Archive in the Summer of 2019.

 In the early 1970s, government disinvestment from neighborhoods in New York City, coupled with widespread landlord neglect and abandonment, gave rise to squatting, urban homesteading, and other forms of self-help housing.
 Residents took control of city-owned land and buildings, and developed or rehabilitated their own housing.
 The ultimate goal for many of the tenant associations in the self-help housing movements was to take their buildings out of the speculative housing market and own them collectively and democratically.
 Today, around 1,300 resident-controlled, low-income housing cooperatives exist in New York City, providing some of the most deeply affordable and stable housing in the city.